-Traditional Dutch breakfast and brunch meals are pretty low-key in the Netherlands, with plenty of bread, dairy and fruit, and breakfast favorites 'ontbijtkoek' and 'beschuit' (rusk-like rounds).
+Traditional Dutch breakfast and brunch meals are pretty low-key in the Netherlands.
+You'll typically find plenty of bread, dairy, and fruit, along with breakfast favorites such as ontbijtkoek and beschuit (rusk-like rounds).
 On Dutch holidays, more luxury items such as smoked fish platters and fruited breads are the stars of the show.
-Of course, any overview of Dutch breakfast and brunch recipes has to include a good recipe for whole wheat bread, an essential.
-And while pancakes and poffertjes are more... often found on Dutch lunch and dinner tables, we've added them here, too.
-Our favorites (in no particular order) include:
+Of course, any overview of Dutch breakfast and brunch recipes needs to include a good recipe for whole wheat bread.
+And while pancakes and poffertjes are more often found on Dutch lunch and dinner tables, we've added them here, too.
+These are our favorites.

 This is the ultimate whole wheat bread recipe.
-It's pure, honest and wholesome - with no additives, bread improvers or sugars added - just freshly milled whole wheat flour, water, yeast, salt and a touch of olive oil.
-It will always amaze me how a handful of humble ingredients can combine to create something so sublime as bread.
-I learned how to bake whole wheat bread at a specialist artisanal whole wheat bakery in Amsterdam, called Hartog's.
-This is their recipe.
-It makes a dense,... hearty loaf, which goes a long way because it is so filling.
+It's pure, honest, and wholesome, with no additives, bread improvers, or sugars added.
+The ingredients include freshly milled whole wheat flour (ideally), water, yeast, salt, and a touch of olive oil.
+This recipe comes from Hartog's, an artisanal whole wheat bakery in Amsterdam.
+It makes a dense, hearty loaf, which goes a long way because it is so filling.
 Typical Dutch bread toppings include cheese, (salty) Dutch peanut butter, appelstroop, cold meats, jam, honey, hazelnut-chocolate spread and hagelslag (sweet chocolate, aniseed or fruit sprinkles).

-These are the most famous Dutch pancakes; plate-sized and hearty, and very, very popular due to the yummy combination of sweet, tart and salty flavors.
-Dutch pancakes are usually served with a dark syrup called stroop (you can buy it on websites that sell Dutch food items).
-The Dutch tend to eat savory pancakes such as these for lunch or the evening meal, but they're an excellent hangover cure and therefore great for brunch too.
+These are the most famous Dutch pancakes; plate-sized and hearty, and very, very popular due to the combination of sweet, tart, and salty flavors.
+Dutch pancakes are usually served with a dark syrup called stroop, which you can buy online if you can't find it in the grocery store.
+The Dutch tend to eat savory pancakes like these for lunch or the evening meal, but they're an excellent hangover cure—and therefore, great for brunch, too.

 Poffertjes are another version of Dutch pancake, in miniature.
 They are cooked in a special poffertjespan, a cast iron pan with little indentations to cook the blini-like Dutch treats.
-Like blini, poffertjes are made with buckwheat flour, which lend a nice tang and a bit of extra nutrition (including vitamin B complex, amino acids, fiber, flavonoids and various minerals) to these indulgent bites.
-Unlike blini, they are usually served with sweet toppings in the Netherlands.
-In the classic... poffertjes recipe, they are served with butter and powdered sugar, but you could also indulge in poffertjes with strawberries and whipped cream or poffertjes with a delicious date sauce.
-Skewer on satay sticks to create a popular Dutch kids' party snack.
+Like blini, poffertjes are made with buckwheat flour, which lends a nice tang and a bit of extra nutrition to these indulgent bites.
+Classic poffertjes recipes are served them with butter and confectioners' sugar.
+But you could also indulge in poffertjes with strawberries and whipped cream or poffertjes with a delicious date sauce.
+Load them up on skewers for a popular Dutch kids' party snack.